 The pain will be relieved by cooling your eyes, but if the symptoms continue the next day, consult an ophthalmologist.

-Types of sports that are prone to traumatic eye injury
+Sports that are prone to traumatic eye injury

 Martial arts, boxing, baseball, basketball, rugby, golf, badminton, and football are all activities where participants can end up with eye bruises and other eye injuries.
 If you experience an injury that results in sudden vision loss, pain, hyperemia, bleeding, or difficulty seeing, see a doctor as soon as possible.